yellowtree/geoip-detect/readme.txt

 == Changelog ==

+= 4.3.0 =
+* NEW: Drastically improving performance if the the lookup is performed for the current IP more than once (e.g. because of shortcodes)
+* UI: Showing the time for the subsequent lookup on the Test Lookup page

 = 4.2.0 =
 * NEW: Show a warning on the options page when there are incompatibilities with other plugins that also use the Maxmind libraries.
 * FIX: Remove an incompatibility of the libraries with Toolset or other Laravel-based plugins